philipkiely/whopaystechnicalwriters/README.md

 * **type**: one of publication (they pay for articles), publisher (they make book deals), agency (they find technical content work on hourly or project basis)
 * **link**: a URL to find out more information
 * contact: an email address to submit pitches
 * topics: an array of topics covered, at most 3.
-Options are:
+Try to stay standardized, but search is full-text.
+Good general options are:
   * Front-End Development
   * Back-End Development
   * Data Science